Shin Laboratory Members

 Niyou Wang

-Dr. Niyou Wang is a postdoctoral researcher in Professor Su Ryon Shin’s lab at Brigham and Women’s Hospital, Harvard Medical School.
-He received his B.S (2011), M.S.
-(2015) and Ph.D.
-(2021) degrees in Mechanical Engineering from National University of Singapore.
-He has rich experience in 3D printing, bioprinting, bone tissue engineering, nanoparticles, and mechanical engineering.
-During his Ph.D. study, he mainly developed novel metallic structures for bone implants and explored their potential long-term side effects.
-He expanded his postdoctoral research to bioprinting and tissue engineering, including 3D printed conductive polymeric scaffolds and 3D bioprinting of cell-laden hydrogel for guided tissue regeneration.
-In Aug 2022, he joined the Shin lab as a postdoc fellow, where he will focus on bioprinting, tissue engineering, and novel oxygen-releasing materials.
+Dr. Niyou Wang is a postdoctoral researcher in Professor Su Ryon Shin’s laboratory at Brigham and Women’s Hospital, Harvard Medical School.
+He earned his B.S.
+(2011), M.S.
+(2015), and Ph.D.
+(2021) in Mechanical Engineering from the National University of Singapore.
+Dr. Wang has extensive expertise in 3D printing, bioprinting, bone tissue engineering, nanoparticles, and mechanical engineering.
+His doctoral research focused on the development of novel metallic structures for bone implants and the investigation of their potential long-term biological effects.
+As a postdoctoral researcher, he has broadened his work to include bioprinting and tissue engineering, particularly the fabrication of conductive polymeric scaffolds and the 3D bioprinting of cell-laden hydrogels for guided tissue regeneration.
+Since joining the Shin Lab in August 2022, he has been engaged in research centered on 3D printing technologies, biomedical hydrogels, and tissue engineering applications.

 Zahra Rezaei